wmilliron/Convert-SCSI-Controller-to-Paravirtual/README.md

-# SCVMM - VM Deploy to Cloud
+# Convert VMware SCSI Controller to Paravirtual for a Windows VM

 ## SYNOPSIS